CiaranMoran27/pands-project2021/README.md

 - See figure 3 below for libraries used and their version numbers:
   - All libraries except mlxtend are included in the Anacondas 3 package.
   - On Windows the following command 'conda install -c conda-forge mlxtend' will install the m*lxtend* package.
-  - To individually install any other package listed in Fig 3. type 'pip install 'package_name' into command line.
+  - To individually install any other package listed in Fig 3. type 'pip install *package_name*' into command line.
      <br/>

 <br/>